 - Branded travel agencies often work with specific B2B wholesalers.
 An example of this is a travel agent working in a Flight Centre branded shop that is incentivised to book travel through The Infinity Group, the B2B wholesale arm of Flight Centre Travel Group Ltd.

-Travel Agents are an important booking channel and do a great job at promoting travel and ultimately demand for your hotel.
+Travel Agents are an important booking channel and do a great job of promoting travel and ultimately the demand for your hotel.